 How many lease tracts are there and how large is the area that DOE controls and leases to mining companies?

-There are 31 lease tracts on the 25,000-acre Uranium Leasing Program (ULP)-managed property in southwestern Colorado.
+There are 31 lease tracts on the 26,000-acre Uranium Leasing Program (ULP)-managed property in southwestern Colorado.
 Twenty-nine of these tracts are under lease.

 How does DOE know that mining at the lease tracts will not harm the environment?

-Why didn’t the lessees start mining these tracts after you completed your PEIS and ROD in 2014?
+Why didn’t the lessees start mining these tracts after DOE completed the PEIS and ROD in 2014?

-The U.S. District Court for the District of Colorado issued an injunction on October 18, 2011, which froze lease activities at 31 tracts until this evaluation process was completed.
+The U.S. District Court for the District of Colorado issued an injunction on Oct.
+18, 2011, which froze activities at 31 lease tracts until this evaluation process was completed.
 The plaintiffs challenged the completeness of the PEIS and the court ordered DOE to provide additional information.
-The Department complied with the court’s instructions and the injunction was lifted on March 18, 2019, allowing the program to move forward.
-The Department will evaluate the lease tracts on a case-by-case basis, and the leases will be modified as needed in the implementation of this decision.
+DOE complied with the court’s instructions and the injunction was lifted March 18, 2019, allowing the program to move forward.
+DOE will evaluate the lease tracts on a case-by-case basis, and the leases will be modified as needed in the implementation of this decision.

 When can we expect mining to begin on the ULP lease tracts?

-A timetable to resume mining has not yet been developed, but it is possible that some activities could resume by late 2020, possibly into 2021.
+A timetable to resume mining has not yet been developed, but it is possible that some activities could resume as early as 2024.
 The lessees will prepare exploration and mining plans and site-specific environmental impact evaluations that DOE must approve before any mining can be initiated.
-In addition, specific mitigation plans will also have to be developed.
+In addition, specific mitigation plans will also have to be developed and approved.

 How can DOE justify supporting new mining when there are so many abandoned uranium mines in the region?

 DOE has reclaimed all former mines on the lease tracts where previous leases and permits had been terminated, as well as supporting the Bureau of Land Management’s reclamation efforts at several other abandoned mines in the region.
-Current ULP leases contain requirements for future reclamation and the lessees are required to provide a significant reclamation bond prior to any mining activities.
+Current lease agreements contain requirements for future reclamation and the lessees are required to provide a reclamation bond prior to any mining activities.

 How much money do you think the ULP will provide to the government from mining royalties?

 Lessees pay an annual royalty, essentially a rent payment, just to hold the lease.
 The annual royalties are intended to pay DOE’s program administration costs.
 The total of all the annual royalty payments is just under $500,000 per year.
-Lessees paid annual royalties from 2008 through 2011, at which time DOE determined to prepare the PEIS.
-Since DOE would approve no mining while PEIS preparation was ongoing, DOE notified the lessees that their leases were considered in good standing and future payments would be waived until the PEIS process was complete.
-When the court issued the injunction, DOE extended the waiver until after the injunction was lifted.
 Lessees will also pay a production royalty, once they produce and ship ore.
-Since no mining has occurred since the injunction was issued, no production royalties have been paid.
+Because no mining has occurred since the injunction was issued, no production royalties have been paid.
 The estimated 13.5 million pounds of uranium ore reserves remaining at ULP lease tracts have an estimated current value of approximately $800 million, which could generate $100 million in potential royalty payments, based on the industry economics seen in the late 1970s and early 1980s.

 How much of an economic impact can we expect from increased mining in the Uravan Mineral Belt in southwestern Colorado?